5jt/dyalog-cookbook/manuscript/14_Services.md

 ### Ride

-First of all we have to make sure that the application provides us a Ride if we wish to.
+First of all we have to make sure that the application provides us a Ride if we need one.
 Since passing any arguments for a Ride via the command line requires the Service to be uninstalled and installed at least twice we recommend preparing the Service from within the application instead.

 If you have trouble to Ride into any kind of application: make sure that there is not an old instance of the Service running which might occupy the port you need for the Ride.